BKWLD/decoy/README.md

 Admin views are stored in /app/views/admin/CONTROLLER where "CONTROLLER" is the lowercased controller name (i.e. "articles", "photos").
 For each admin controller, you need to have at least an "edit.php" file in that directory (i.e. /app/views/admin/articles/edit.php).
 This file contains a form used for both the /create and /edit routes.

 TODO Describe changing the layout and index

+## Features

+### Enabling CKFinder for file uploads

+By default, CKFinder is turned off because a new license must be purchased for every site using it.
+Here's how to enable it:

+1. Enter the `license_name` and `license_key` in your /app/config/packages/bkwld/decoy/wysiwyg.php config file
+2. Tell the wysiwyg.js module to turn on CKFinder.
+The easiest way to do that is from your /public/js/admin/main.js like so:

+		define('main', function (require) {
+			require('decoy/modules/wysiwyg').config.allowUploads();
+		});